-In this post you’ll learn about a new powerful WordPress child theme development tool called Child Themer by Cobalt Apps, and how you can use it to develop your own custom child themes.
+In this post, we’re taking a look at the powerful WordPress child theme development tool (IDE) called Themer Pro by Cobalt Apps, and how you can use it to develop your own custom child themes.

 A while ago, I reviewed the Dynamik Website Builder plugin for Genesis and WordPress.
 You can check it out here if you wish to.

-Well, this time around I’ll be sharing my personal review of the Child Themer plugin by Cobalt Apps.
+Well, this time around I’ll be sharing my personal review of the Themer Pro plugin by Cobalt Apps.

 Let’s dive straight in.

-Child Themer is a foundation child theme development WordPress plugin created by Cobalt Apps.
+Themer Pro is a foundation child theme development WordPress plugin created by Cobalt Apps.

 It combines powerful code editing tools with simple options for you to develop your own custom child themes.